-- (a) economic potential;
+- economic potential; (a)

 - (b) appropriate physical locations;

 - (c) regulatory requirements;

 - (d) security needs; and

 - (e) infrastructure and personnel requirements.

 On completion of the above and subject to satisfying all regulatory hurdles, the Company intends to immediately commence building one or more growing operations.
 This may require additional financing (debt, equity or third party) in the future.